cran/editbl/README.md

 These functions also explain the high amount of 'suggested' packages, while the core functionality of `editbl` has few dependencies.

-## Concurrent updates

-`editbl` does not attempt to detect/give notifications on concurrent updates by other users to the same data, nor does it 'lock' the rows you are updating.
-It just sends its updates to the backend by matching on the keys of a row.
-If other users have in the meantime made conflicting adjustements, the changes you made might not be executed correctly or errors might be thrown.
+## Switching from DT

+Let's say you already use `DT::datatable()` to display your data, but want to switch to `editbl::eDT()` to be able to edit it.
+Would this be a lot of effort?
+No!
+In fact, `eDT()` accepts the exact same arguments.
+So it is almost as easy as replacing the functions and you are done.
+Should you run into problems take a look [here](https://github.com/openanalytics/editbl/blob/main/editbl/vignettes/howto_switch_from_DT.rmd) for some pointers to look out for.

 ## Notes

 * https://github.com/tidyverse/dtplyr/issues/260 might cause errors / warnings when using `eDT` with `dtplyr`.
 If possible convert to normal tibble first.
 * `editbl` assumes that **all rows in your table are unique**.
 This assumption is the key (ba dum tss) to allow for only having the data partially in memory.
+* `editbl` does not attempt to detect/give notifications on concurrent updates by other users to the same data, nor does it 'lock' the rows you are updating.
+It just sends its updates to the backend by matching on the keys of a row.
+If other users have in the meantime made conflicting adjustments, the changes you made might not be executed correctly or errors might be thrown.

 ## General future goals for this package